prasanthmerugu/prashanthmerugu.github.io/README.md

 ### Local Development
 1. Clone the repository
-2. Navigate to the `docs/` folder
-3. Open `index.html` in a web browser
+2. Open `index.html` in a web browser
-4. For live development, use a local server (e.g., `python -m http.server 8000`)
+3. For live development, use a local server (e.g., `python -m http.server 8000`)

 ### Customization
 - **Colors**: Update CSS custom properties in `styles.css`